TahiriNadia/CKMedoidsTreeClustering/README.md

 	=> This program computes a clustering of phylogenetic trees based on the K-Medoids partitioning algorithm.
 	=> The set of trees in the Newick format should be provided as input.
 	=> The optimal partitioning in K classes is returned as output.
-The number of classes can be determined by the => Silhouette and CalinskiâHarabasz cluster validity indices adapted for tree clustering.
+The number of classes can be determined by the => Silhouette and Calinski-Harabasz cluster validity indices adapted for tree clustering.
 The non-squared and => squared Robinson and Foulds topological distance can be used.
 	=> The recommended option: Silhouette + non-squared Robinson and Foulds distance.
 	=> =============================================================================================================